 Times of change.

-Smarter, sharper restaurants have begun sprouting, finally allowing the fantasy of a genuinely satisfying meal⎯after your tenth night of fried, fried and fried⎯not seem the stretch it had any longer.
+Smarter, sharper restaurants have begun sprouting, finally allowing the fantasy of a genuinely satisfying meal, after your tenth night of fried everything, not seem the stretch it had any longer.
 After spending ample summers on the Cape for the better part of the last decade, I’ve decided to expose a little run-down of such eye-openers.
 Albeit brief (and by no means comprehensive), the list below should help direct any visiting food enthusiast, wary of the generic trappings of stale Cape Cod eating, to brighter horizons.
 If for nothing else, to set off on sound footing.